dpoint01/JumboJump/README.txt

 want to proceed.
 Simply acceloremeter.
 There are no other controls.

-Please contact me if your are interested in retrieving the files.
-I will send you the zip file so it will be easier to run.
-You simply need the latest version of Xcode and a apple's developer id.
+If you want to play, just dowload the zip file!
+You simply need the latest version of Xcode and a apple's developer id to port the file to your mobile device. (the computer simulator will only display the screen and you won't be able to interact with the character.
+You need the accelormeter.)

 THE MAIN CODE IS IN: myscene.m